AITIS-s-r-o/WhalesSecret.Developer.Support/README.md

 ## License

 [Whale's Secret ScriptApiLib Library](https://www.nuget.org/packages/WhalesSecret.ScriptApiLib) is a commercial product, but you are allowed to use the product for _free_ with the following restriction: _Unless you purchase a valid license, you can only create small orders_.
+See the [license](https://www.nuget.org/packages/WhalesSecret.ScriptApiLib/1.0.1.2/License).

 ## Basic Usage